-Identifying our relationship with the sun on a regular basis is not a problem, as most of the time when we come out in the day, we look up and exclaim, “The sun is out!”, or “It’s going to be a sunny day!”
-However, most of us never consider the role the sun might play in our lives as well as in the sustenance of our livelihood and our environment.
+Identifying our relationship with the sun on a regular basis is not a problem, as most of the time, when we come out in the day, we look up and exclaim, “The sun is out!” or “It’s going to be a sunny day!”
+However, most of us never consider the role the sun might play in our lives and the sustenance of our livelihood and our environment.

 Supply of Heat/Cold

 The sun determines the amount of heat or cold that is available on each planet, as planets closer to its orbit are naturally hot, while planets much further from its orbit are expectedly cold.
 This is why the earth, in a very convenient position in the solar system is acknowledged as the place most suitable to live on.
 Ironically, Mars, which is the immediate planet after Earth, possesses a similar outlook, structure and composition to Earth; however, has one of the deterring factors is being too cold.

 Energy for food and life

 The sun supplies all of our energy to make our plants grow and contributes to the photosynthesis process that occurs in the growth of plants and food for both humans and animals alike.
 Photosynthesis occurs when plants and other plant-related organisms draw the light and energy from the sun toward the production of chemical energy required for sustenance on earth.
 When we, as well as animals breathe, we breathe out carbon dioxide.
 Plants take these carbon dioxide and, with assistance from light and energy in the sun, change these carbon dioxide to oxygen, making oxygen available for us to breathe once again.
 Plants also utilize the energy from the sun to grow, and thus become available as food for animals and humans.